-Part II: For each argument below (i) circle and denote with a C the argument's main conclusion; (ii) underline and number each premise and sub-conclusion (if any); (iii) underline any conclusion indicators; and (iv) circle any premise indicators.
-Some of these may require a little more thought.
+Part II: Each of the following problems presents an argument.
+For each argument, (1) underline and denote with a CI any conclusion indicators, (2) circle and denote with a PI any premise indicators, (3) circle and denote with a C the argument's main conclusion, and (4) underline and number each premise.
+Some of these problems may require more thought.